$D_N$-Orthogonal Freedom in the Canonical Seesaw: Flavor Invariants and Physical Non-Equivalence of F-Classes: Introduction

 Because all classes in $\mathcal{G}$ reproduce the same $m_\nu$, oscillation experiments alone cannot select a unique completion.
-The discriminating power instead resides in precision tests of non-unitarity (constraining $\eta$ and its flavor pattern), searches for charged-LFV (probing $m_D^\dagger m_D$), and leptogenesis, where $\mathcal{I}_{\rm CP}^{(1)}$ (and its flavored extensions) controls the size and even the sign of the CP asymmetry.
-We illustrate these points with a six-class benchmark: keeping $(U,D_\nu,D_N)$ fixed, the class-sensitive invariants separate by factors of a few (for $\Tr\eta$ and $\Tr\eta^2$) up to many orders of magnitude (for the alignment invariant), and $\mathcal{I}_{\rm CP}^{(1)}$ may flip sign across classes, while the class-blind set remains identical.
+The $m_\nu$-preserving families in $\mathcal{G}$ are distinguished by the basis-invariant diagnostics $\eta\equiv\tfrac12 RR^\dagger$ and its flavor pattern, $H_D\equiv m_D^\dagger m_D$, and CP-odd traces such as $\mathcal{I}_{\rm CP}^{(1)}$ with flavored extensions.
+These map directly onto observables: precision tests of non-unitarity bound $\eta$, searches for charged–lepton flavor violation probe entries of $H_D$, and leptogenesis is controlled by $\mathcal{I}_{\rm CP}^{(1)}$.
+Taken together, these measurements constrain, and can ultimately select, the viable UV completions within $\mathcal{G}$ that otherwise predict the same $m_\nu$.
+We illustrate these connections with a set of representative benchmarks from these families: keeping $(U_{\rm PMNS},D_\nu,D_N)$ fixed, the class-sensitive invariants separate by factors of a few for $\Tr\eta$ and $\Tr\eta^2$ up to many orders of magnitude for the alignment invariant, and $\mathcal{I}_{\rm CP}^{(1)}$ may flip sign across classes, while the class-blind set remains identical.
 We also explain how heavy-mass degeneracies enlarge $\mathcal{G}$ and suppress unflavored CP-odd invariants, motivating flavored generalizations.

+Ref.\cite{Xing(2022)} effectively fixed one representative within the different F-classes by imposing $|R_{\mu i}|=|R_{\tau i}|$ (equivalently, $R=P R$ in our notation), thereby discarding the other classes.
+Our classification clarifies that this is a consistent choice of class, not a general identity.

 The rest of the paper is organized as follows.
-Section~\ref{sec:setup} reviews the exact diagonalization and notation.
-Section~\ref{sec:classification} proves the classification~\eqref{eq:intro-classification}.
-Section~\ref{sec:invariants} develops the invariant machinery, proving flavor invariance and identifying class-blind vs.\ class-sensitive structures, including the class-independence of $\det\eta$.
-Section~\ref{sec:benchmark} presents a six-class benchmark and discusses numerical patterns.
+Section~\ref{sec:setup} reviews the exact tree-level matching and notation.
+Section~\ref{sec:classification} proves the classification in Eq.~\eqref{eq:intro-classification}.
+Section~\ref{sec:invariants} develops the invariant machinery, proving flavor invariance and identifying class-blind versus class-sensitive structures, including the class-independence of $\det\eta$.
+Section~\ref{sec:benchmark} presents a benchmark study based on six representative points $A$--$F$ and discusses the resulting numerical patterns.
 Section~\ref{sec:degeneracy} analyzes heavy-mass degeneracies and flavor invariants.
 Phenomenological implications are discussed in Section~\ref{sec:pheno}, and conclusions and outlook appear in Section~\ref{sec:conclusions}.

-Throughout, we work in the charged-lepton mass basis, take $D_N$ real and positive, and reserve $U$ for the matrix that diagonalizes $m_\nu$ via $U^{T} m_\nu U = D_\nu$.
-When non-unitarity is negligible, $U$ approximates the weak-interaction mixing matrix.
-We use $\Tr$ for the matrix trace and $(\cdot)^\dagger$ for Hermitian conjugation.